 (Pocket-lint) - Whether you call it a string trimmer, weed wacker or something else entirely, it's essential to rid your garden of overgrown areas that are sometimes difficult to reach.

-Since the humble lawnmower can only really handle open areas of the lawn, picking up a trusty strimmer can help refine the borders along your fence, snip the turf under decking and handle all the tight spots of the garden.
+Since the humble lawnmower can only really handle open areas of outdoor space, picking up a trusty strimmer can help refine the borders along your fence, snip the turf under decking and handle all the hard-to-reach spots.

 However, weeding out the duds on offer is more difficult than you would think, which is why we've rounded up some of the top options for those looking to add this handy tool to their arsenal of garden equipment.